Cotton Fever: Understanding the Hidden Dangers of IV Drug Use

 What you will learn

-- Cotton fever is an acute condition believed to be caused by bacterial toxins entering the bloodstream via intravenous drug use.
+• Cotton fever is an acute condition believed to be caused by bacterial toxins entering the bloodstream via intravenous drug use.

-DISCLAIMER: Cotton fever is not a discrete disease but a name coined among illicit drug users for symptoms sometimes associated with intravenous drug use.
+DISCLAIMER: Cotton fever is not a discrete disease but a term used among illicit drug users for symptoms sometimes associated with intravenous drug use.
 This condition is not widely supported by the medical community and has not been confirmed by medical science or research.
 Some studies examining cotton fever do exist, but there is limited information available, and providers must continue to study and understand this condition and its impact on patients.

 My medical review does not constitute acceptance or validation of this condition as a discrete disease.
 I have no opinion regarding the accuracy of the material.
 I make no recommendations regarding the condition.
 Intravenous use of illicit drugs or IV misuse of prescribed drugs always carries a significant risk for adverse reactions and complications, including death. – Dr. Coleman